 Summer@Brown Online

 Enroll in Summer@Brown Online and choose from more than 80 courses that offer rigorous, active learning experiences, reflecting the breadth of Brown’s Open Curriculum, led by innovative and engaged instructors.
-Students can learn in one of three ways, depending on the course they choose: asynchronous, mostly asynchronous or blended online.
-Through coursework that inspires curiosity and discovery, you’ll connect with peers from around the world — students who are as enthusiastic, creative and curious as you are.
+Students can learn online in one of three ways, depending on the course they choose: asynchronously, mostly asynchronously or blended.
+Through coursework that inspires curiosity and discovery, you’ll connect with peers from around the world—students who are as enthusiastic, creative and curious as you are.

 You will be able to embrace the challenge of college-level academics without the pressure of formal grades and credit, in classes taught by instructors just as interested in your learning as you are, alongside students just as engaged as you.